faranalytics/data_science_project/INTRODUCTION.md

 ## Introduction

 In the data science domain projects are sometimes shared as an informal assemblage of scripts.
 This repository proposes two [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like layouts that can be used for organizing a data science project.
 The "[Informal IMRaD-like Layout](#an-informal-imrad-like-layout)" is a Python project organized into `materials`, `methods`, and `results` directories.
-The "[Formal IMRaD Flat Layout](#a-formal-imrad-like-flat-layout)" is a conventional installable Python [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) project that can be built and distributed as a package and published to PyPI.
+The "[Formal IMRaD-like Flat Layout](#a-formal-imrad-like-flat-layout)" is a conventional installable Python [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) project that can be built and distributed as a package and published to PyPI.

 ## Table of Contents